 Make sure you try our delicious Crock Pot Corned Beef!
 We like to make more than we need so we can make leftover recipes like this soup or Corned Beef Hash and Fried Eggs!
 Made Roasted Cabbage, too?
 You can use those leftovers in this soup recipe too!

 Leftovers.
-For some people leftovers are a problem, for us it’s a fun challenge.
+For some people leftovers are a problem, for us it’s the best part about cooking.

-I can’t believe that there are actually people out there that don’t even eat leftovers – I mean not at all.
+I can’t believe that there are actually people out there that don’t even eat leftovers – I mean like not at all.
 Is that crazy or is it just me?
-I mean, those people must really like cooking.
-A lot.
+I mean, those people must really like cooking…

-Enter this Creamy Potato and Corned Beef Chowder.
+Or you can make this delicious Creamy Potato and Corned Beef Chowder.

-So the base of this soup is like a baked potato soup, but this one has shredded cabbage in there too.
-We’ve got to get some veg in there too, right?
+So the base of this soup recipe is like a baked potato chowder, but with shredded cabbage and corned beef.

-Or if you really want to make this soup but don’t want to cook a whole corned beef just get some thick diced from the deli counter, chop it up and get it in the pot.
+Also, if you really want to make this soup but don’t want to cook a whole corned beef you can head to your deli and have them slice some up on the thicker side for you.

-We had these sprouts leftover from our Corned Beef Irish Nachos so I thought they’d look good for garnish.
-Turns out they tasted pretty darn good on the soup too so it worked out all around.
+We also had these sprouts leftover from our Corned Beef Irish Nachos so I thought they’d look good for garnish.
+Turns out they tasted pretty darn good in the soup, too so it worked out all around.

 Grab a few beers and get this pot of soup on the dinner table.
 We can keep on celebrating all weekend long!

 Shop This Recipe!